On NYC’s front lines, health workers worry they will be next

 Several doctors, nurses and paramedics told The Associated Press of deteriorating working conditions in emergency rooms and ICUs that make caretakers even more vulnerable.
 Sick patients are placed in beds packed end-to-end.
 Limited supplies of face masks, gowns and shields have them wearing the same protective equipment all day.
 A lack of available ventilators could soon put doctors and nurses in the agonizing position of prioritizing who gets them and who does not.

-And perhaps most troubling, changes in official guidance that allows health care workers exposed to coronavirus to continue working, as long as they themselves were not showing symptoms.
-Even workers who’ve tested positive for the disease, known as COVID-19, are allowed to work if they’re asymptomatic.
+And perhaps most troubling, changes in official guidance that allow health care workers exposed to coronavirus to continue working, as long as they themselves are not showing symptoms.
+Some health care workers say they’re being told they can keep working even if they’ve tested positive for the disease, known as COVID-19, as long as they’re asymptomatic.

 “We just have to hope we don’t get infected,” said William da Silva, a nurse at St. Vincent’s Hospital in suburban Westchester.
 “People are going back to work with COVID-19, and they’re going to infect the patients and each other.”

-Da Silva is certain he’s been infected, but he said he’s been getting the run around from officials all week as he seeks to get tested.
-Self-quarantined with his pregnant wife and toddler, he’s so disillusioned by how he’s been treated he may not go back.
+Da Silva is certain he’s been infected, but he said he’s been getting the run-around from officials all week as he seeks to get tested.
+Self-quarantined with his pregnant wife and toddler, he’s so disillusioned by how he’s been treated that he may not go back.

 “I’ve put them all at risk,” Da Silva said of his family.
 “I don’t think I want to go back to that environment after this because apparently we don’t matter.
 I can’t continue working in hospitals after this.”